steebchen/prisma-client-go/docs/quickstart.md

 # Quickstart

-## Set up Prisma
+## Setup

-1) Create a new project with Go modules
+1) Init go project

-    Skip this step if you're using an existing project.
+    If you don't have a go project yet, initialise one using go modules:

     ```shell script
+    mkdir demo && cd demo
-    go mod init github.com/your/repo
+    go mod init demo
     ```

 2) Get Prisma Client Go

-    Prisma client Go is decoupled from Prisma in a way that you can use it without manually instally the Prisma CLI.
-Instead, it is shipped with the Go module and downloaded for you.
+    Install the go module in your project:

     ```shell script
     go get github.com/prisma/prisma-client-go
     ```

-3) [Prepare your Prisma schema](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/prisma-schema-file) in a `schema.prisma` file.
+3) Prepare your database schema in a `schema.prisma` file.
 For example, a simple schema with a sqlite database and Prisma Client Go as a generator with two models would look like this:

     ```prisma
     datasource db {
+        // could be postgresql or mysql
         provider = "sqlite"
         url      = "file:dev.db"
     }